scivision/xkblas/README.md

 # XKBlas v0.6 beta RC

-XKBlas is a drop in replacement of blas library for multi-GPUs servers similar to CUBLASXt but with higher performances especially when matrix dimensions becomes smaller.
+XKBlas is a BLAS library for multi-GPUs servers similar to CUBLASXt but with higher performances especially when matrix dimensions becomes smaller.

 XKBlas was only developped and tested on Linux plateform with CUDA >= 8.0 on machine with up to 8 GPUs (DGX-1).
 It was ported on AMD GPU with HIP/ROCM enviroment = 4.5, 5.X., 6.X Note: